ctubio/php-proxy-keyserver/README.md

   $ # Download and compose the php proxy with all web interface skins:
   $ cd /var/www
-  $ composer create-project ctubio/php-proxy-keyserver your.domain.name
+  $ composer create-project ctubio/php-proxy-keyserver your.domain.name --keep-vcs
   $ cd your.domain.name
   $ make config
   $ make help